-Establishing clinical scope makes it unique to your organization.
+Establishing clinical scope makes your care center unique.
 Population data, claims history, and employee information will help customize your services, provider specialties, and needed training.

-Take an inside look at the sixth chapter of our recent eBook: A Strategic Guide to Planning & Launching An On-Site Clinic, to learn how to align your clinic with your culture from the start.
+Get an inside look at this process with this preview of our recent eBook, A Strategic Guide to Planning & Launching An On-Site Clinic.

 A Strategic Guide to Planning and Launching an On-Site Clinic

 The path to launching an on-site clinic demands hard work, dedication, and a strong commitment to establishing an effective partnership with your on-site clinic vendor.

 We hope that this guide will serve to answer any questions you have about the planning and launching process, and prepare you for the transformation an on-site clinic should drive within your organization.

 Every clinic or care center is different.
 But each should include a primary care provider, nursing staff, and full-time health coach.

 The goal is to provide an array of services that are uniquely matched to the unique needs of your organization.
 Your vendor should analyze your claims data and work with you to determine what services your clinic will provide.

 The hours your clinic is open should reflect employee schedules.
 For employers who keep standard business hours, setting clinic hours is fairly straightforward.
 If your organization employs individuals who work on the weekend or swing shifts, hours need to be adjusted.
 This may mean opening the clinic on Saturdays or keeping it open late on some weekdays.

 Dedicated care teams are at the heart of a successful clinic.
 Choosing the right providers, nurses, health coaches, and medical staff is critical.
 The process of staffing starts early, often before contracts are finalized.